Authentication

 Audience: Shell host and federated remote developers

-Control Plane validates Keycloak-issued access tokens on workspace-scoped APIs.
+Control Plane validates IdPlane-issued access tokens on workspace-scoped APIs.
 Federated bootstrap (by-slug) is public and needs no token.

 Two auth planes (do not mix them)